rory-little/rory-little.github.io/content/posts/automata_rust/index.md

 There are several ways that automata can be sped up, but our approach is too abstracted to make much use of them.

 We will explore an approach that tries to address these issues in the [next post]().

+*2025 Note: The next post in this series never was written.
+Oops.*

 ---